F5 (NASDAQ:FFIV) PT Lowered to $208.00 at Cowen

-F5 (NASDAQ:FFIV – Get Rating) had its target price dropped by research analysts at Cowen from $212.00 to $208.00 in a research note issued to investors on Tuesday, The Fly reports.
-Cowen’s target price would indicate a potential upside of 34.71% from the company’s current price.
+F5 (NASDAQ:FFIV – Get Rating) had its price target reduced by equities research analysts at Cowen from $212.00 to $208.00 in a report issued on Tuesday, Stock Target Advisor reports.
+The brokerage currently has an “outperform” rating on the network technology company’s stock.
+Cowen’s target price indicates a potential upside of 30.55% from the company’s current price.

-A number of other analysts have also recently weighed in on the company.
-JPMorgan Chase & Co. reiterated a “neutral” rating and set a $178.00 price target on shares of F5 in a research report on Thursday, July 14th.
-Evercore ISI lowered their target price on F5 from $255.00 to $220.00 and set an “outperform” rating on the stock in a research report on Wednesday, April 27th.
-TheStreet cut F5 from a “b” rating to a “c+” rating in a research report on Tuesday, May 17th.
-Citigroup lowered their target price on F5 from $210.00 to $170.00 and set a “neutral” rating on the stock in a research report on Thursday, July 14th.
-Finally, Royal Bank of Canada lowered their target price on F5 from $200.00 to $175.00 in a research report on Tuesday.
-Eight equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $211.21.
+Other analysts also recently issued research reports about the stock.
+Barclays decreased their price target on shares of F5 from $216.00 to $205.00 and set an “overweight” rating for the company in a research report on Tuesday.
+StockNews.com downgraded shares of F5 from a “strong-buy” rating to a “buy” rating in a research report on Friday, May 6th.
+Citigroup decreased their price target on shares of F5 from $210.00 to $170.00 and set a “neutral” rating for the company in a research report on Thursday, July 14th.
+Credit Suisse Group downgraded shares of F5 from an “outperform” rating to a “neutral” rating and decreased their price target for the stock from $225.00 to $167.00 in a research report on Thursday, July 14th.
+Finally, Cowen decreased their price target on shares of F5 from $212.00 to $208.00 in a research report on Tuesday.
+Eight equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $211.01.

-In other news, Director Alan Higginson sold 1,000 shares of the firm’s stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $164.73, for a total value of $164,730.00.
-Following the completion of the sale, the director now owns 11,665 shares of the company’s stock, valued at $1,921,575.45.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other news, Director Alan Higginson sold 1,000 shares of the firm’s stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $164.73, for a total value of $164,730.00.
-Following the completion of the sale, the director now owns 11,665 shares of the company’s stock, valued at $1,921,575.45.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Ana Maria White sold 169 shares of the firm’s stock in a transaction on Monday, May 2nd.
-The stock was sold at an average price of $166.41, for a total value of $28,123.29.
-Following the completion of the sale, the executive vice president now directly owns 30,319 shares of the company’s stock, valued at approximately $5,045,384.79.
+In related news, EVP Ana Maria White sold 169 shares of F5 stock in a transaction dated Monday, May 2nd.
+The shares were sold at an average price of $166.41, for a total transaction of $28,123.29.
+Following the sale, the executive vice president now directly owns 30,319 shares in the company, valued at $5,045,384.79.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+In related news, Director Alan Higginson sold 1,000 shares of F5 stock in a transaction dated Wednesday, June 1st.
+The shares were sold at an average price of $164.73, for a total transaction of $164,730.00.
+Following the sale, the director now directly owns 11,665 shares in the company, valued at $1,921,575.45.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Ana Maria White sold 169 shares of the business’s stock in a transaction dated Monday, May 2nd.
+The stock was sold at an average price of $166.41, for a total transaction of $28,123.29.
+Following the completion of the sale, the executive vice president now owns 30,319 shares in the company, valued at $5,045,384.79.
 The disclosure for this sale can be found here.
-Insiders sold a total of 3,678 shares of company stock valued at $613,144 in the last three months.
-0.31% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 3,678 shares of company stock valued at $613,144.
+0.31% of the stock is currently owned by company insiders.

 F5, Inc provides multi-cloud application security and delivery solutions for the security, performance, and availability of network applications, servers, and storage systems.
 The company's multi-cloud application security and delivery solutions enable its customers to develop, deploy, operate, secure, and govern applications in any architecture, from on-premises to the public cloud.